 Image Source : biorob.epfl.ch

 The envirobot is a creation by the research team of the Ecole Polytechnique federale de Lausanne (EPFL), in joint collaboration with other institutes.

 Envirobot is a robotic eel that has the capability to swim across contaminated or polluted water to locate the exact source of the problem.
 It has been created by researchers after heavy pre-planning and prototype tryouts.
-The Envirobot can be controlled with a remote control but it also has the capability to move on its own.
+The Envirobot requires a remote control but it also has the capability to move on its own.
 Although as of now this technical marvel, which looks and moves eerily like a real eel, has only be tested in a small section of Lake Geneva.
 However the tests and feedback have been very positive.

 The Envirobot is a marvel of robotics and a god indication of how sophisticated the industry has become through the years.
 It measures a decent 1.5 meters and comes equipped with the finest biological and chemical sensors that the best research money can buy.
 In motion it is a sight to behold as it can move through water without disturbing any aquatic life it grazes against.
 It is just like an eel or sea snake that has sensors and beeps.
-The sensors attached to its body collect measurements and recordings which are sent to a computer.
+The sensors on its body collect measurements and recordings which are sent to a computer.
 The transfer of data is a sight to behold- almost real time even though the Envirobot is many feet below the water.